3 Things Single Moms Can Celebrate at Christmas

 My first Christmas as a single mom is one of my saddest memories.
 My infant son and I spent the day alone.
 I was a brand new mom, and I struggled to find my way.
 Could I even be a good mom?
 I often wondered.
 I stared at my baby most of the day, as I laid in bed and cried.
 The phone didn't ring.
 No one knocked at my door.
 I couldn't bear to cook a Christmas meal for just the two of us.
 And depressed doesn't even seem to be an adequate word to describe how sad I was that day.
 I almost yearned to go to work to interact with another adult.

-I would love to say that was my only Christmas alone or Thanksgiving or Easter or Valentines.
+I would love to say that it was my only Christmas alone or Thanksgiving or Easter, or Valentine's.
 I spent many holidays as a single mom.
 And frankly, many of them were sad.
 I want to encourage all you single moms out there not to make the same mistake I did.
-Those holidays were often spent with me dwelling on the things I didn't have.
-I was convinced everyone had a better life than me and I was angry.
+Those holidays were often spent with me, dwelling on the things I didn't have.
+I was convinced everyone had a better life than me, and I was angry.
 I wondered why my children had to suffer through not having two parents in their home.
 I was sad that I had little money to provide Christmas toys.
 I decidedly huddled under my covers and prayed the days away.